2026 Census Test

 About the Test

-The 2026 Census Test is the U.S. Census Bureau's first major opportunity to try out new tools and methods in select locations around the United States.
-It will help us improve how we will count everyone in the country in the 2030 Census.
+The 2026 Census Test is the U.S. Census Bureau's first major opportunity to try out new tools and methods in two locations around the United States.
+This operational test in support of the 2030 Census will help us improve how we will count everyone in the country in 2030.

-It is the first of two major on-the-ground tests we conduct in preparation for the 2030 Census.
+It is the first of two on-the-ground tests we conduct in preparation for the 2030 Census.

-The public will start responding to the test in March 2026.
-You will be able to respond online, by phone or by mail.
-In some areas, census takers will visit homes to conduct the count in person.
+The public will start responding to the test in Spring 2026.
+You will be able to respond online.
+Census takers and some postal workers will follow up with households that don’t respond to collect responses in person.

 Test Locations